$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 |

-If you are using the sample Docling pipeline from the RAG demo repository, the pipeline registers the database automatically and you can skip this step.
-However, if you are using your own pipeline, you must register the database yourself. |
+If you are using the sample Docling pipeline from the RAG demo repository, the pipeline registers the vector store automatically and you can skip the previous step.
+If you are using your own pipeline, you must register the vector store yourself. |

 -